backspaces/agentscript/README.md

 ## Run demos

 The models directory contains the individual Models JavaScript files.
-I.e. HelloModel.js exports the HelloModel.
-It is the only demo directory with .js files, the rest are "onepagers" .html files.
-Notice the links use "query parameters" that the index.html file uses to run the model.
-The output is a random sample of the model's results.
+I.e. HelloModel.js exports the HelloModel etc. It is the only demo directory with .js files, the rest are "onepagers" .html files.

 [models](./models/README.md)